 Is Vertigo Dangerous?

-Vertigo Natural cures are far efficient than what many people would think.
+Vertigo Natural remedies are far efficient than what many people would think.
 Vertigo sometimes ignored to be a smaller condition is often not taken seriously.
 The effect could sometimes be fatal and consequences not very comforting.
 Yes, Vertigo is Dangerous and should be treated at the earliest.

 I will tell you why vertigo is a condition that should NOT be ignored.
 Vertigo can be easily mistaken for light-headedness, dizziness and motion sickness because the symptoms are similar.
 However, the symptoms only seems similar to a person who hasn’t experienced vertigo, an onlooker or a doctor who has set his mind on some other disease in his patient.
 There are marked differences in the symptoms.
 I know, because I ignored them.